 NMNW’s mission is to end sexual violence against women and children globally by delivering a dual-gender sexual violence prevention intervention to boys and girls aged 10-20 in schools and community safe spaces.
 No Means No is a system of knowledge, strategies and skills that aims to end the cycle of violence by empowering girls to set boundaries and stand up for their rights, and engaging boys to respect and support women and girls.
 The No Means No violence prevention system combines three components to form a comprehensive sexual violence intervention: 1) 12-hours of empowerment self-defense classes for girls age 10-20, where participants learn verbal and physical skills and strategies to prevent various forms of sexual assault; 2) Two 12-hour curricula for boys focused on reshaping harmful beliefs around gender, sexuality, and positive masculinity, and teaching them skills to intervene when anticipating or witnessing violence; 3) Network referrals to ensure that those who disclose sexual violence receive appropriate legal, medical, and psychosocial support.
-The No Means No violence prevention approach utilizes the IMpower methodology, which is backed by extensive published research from Kenya and Malawi showing, among other things, that incidence of sexual violence decreased by an average of 47% among program participants.
+The No Means No violence prevention approach is backed by extensive published research from Kenya and Malawi showing, among other things, that incidence of sexual violence decreased by an average of 47% among program participants.

 NMNW plans to achieve scale by training local partners to effectively implement No Means No in a way that allows it to sustain and amplify its impact.
 NMNW operates a train-the-trainer model that utilises partnerships with local organisations as a platform to deliver No Means No in new geographies.
 A Global Training team from NMNW provides training to Instructors recruited by local Implementing Partners who, if they successfully complete the training, are then certified to deliver No Means No to local children and adolescents.
 By leveraging existing infrastructure (schools and community spaces) and partnerships with mission-aligned local implementing organisations, NMNW aims to deliver programs at low cost and mass scale.
 NMNW is currently working with partners to deliver programmes in Uganda, Nigeria, Ethiopia, and South Africa, and seeks to expand to several countries in Sub-Saharan Africa in 2021.